Call Scripts

 Voicemail Script

 “Hi [Recipient’s Name], this is [Your Name].
-I was hoping to connect to schedule a quick 30-minute meeting to share what God has been doing in the ministry and hear about how you’re doing.
-I’ll send you a follow-up text or email, but feel free to call me back at [Your Phone Number].
-Looking forward to hearing from you!”
+I hope you’re doing well!
+I was reaching out to see if we could schedule a brief 30-minute meeting.
+I’d love to share some exciting updates about what God is doing through the ministry and also hear how you’ve been.
+I’ll follow up with a quick text or email, but feel free to call me back at [Your Phone Number] at your convenience.
+Looking forward to connecting soon!”